Discover how income tax in Luxembourg works, including the tax classes and brackets, exemptions, filing dates, and the fines for late payment.

 Some self-employed taxpayers are required to make quarterly payments in advance.
 These payments are made in March, June, September, and December of the tax year.

-From 2018, married couples have been able to decide whether to opt for separate or joint taxation.
+Since 2018, married couples have been able to decide whether to opt for separate or joint taxation.

 Who pays income tax in Luxembourg?

-- 1a: people aged at least 65; single parents with a dependent child;
+- 1a: people aged at least 65, single parents with a dependent child

-- 2: married taxpayers; widowed taxpayers (for first three years after the death of the spouse); divorced or separated people (for first three years); civil partners; some married non-resident taxpayers.
+- 2: married taxpayers, widowed taxpayers (for first three years after the death of the spouse), divorced or separated people (for first three years), civil partners, some married non-resident taxpayers

 The classification system means that residents and non-residents can face different income tax bills, as non-residents are not entitled to the same deductions as resident taxpayers.